jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

     def function_name():
         return None

-  the test is green again again
+  the test is green again

 :ref:`TypeError` is raised when I call something in a way that it should NOT be called